Cacti/documentation/Command-Line-Scripts.md

 You will want to save the id returned if willing to add further nodes to exactly this new Header Node

-Please pay attention, that it is currently not possible to add another header with the same options even if this is possible from console
+Please note that it is currently not possible to add another header with the same options even if this is possible from console

 But it is possible to add a subheader to an already defined header.
 Even in this case, the `name` has to be unique